Now / About / Maps / Restless Newsletter

 This is my website.
-It’s mostly about outdoor life in central Japan but not always.
+It’s mostly about outdoor life in central Japan.
+It’s main purpose is to motivate me to explore more.
 Feel free to get in touch anytime.

 Thanks for visiting.

 Enter your email to receive the latest posts.

 February 2023 – I’m working on updating project pages but it’s going to take forever with a three-year old running around beside me.